TheoKanning/theokanning.github.io/_posts/2015-04-06-hello-world-2.md

 categories:
   - General
 ---
 Welcome to the first post of my blog!
-This is my first experience blogging online, and I&#8217;ll use this space to talk about projects I&#8217;m working on and other interesting things I want to share.
-For the next few weeks, I&#8217;ll be busy recording past projects before I have time to get to anything new.
+This is my first experience blogging online, and I'll use this space to talk about projects I'm working on and other interesting things I want to share.
+For the next few weeks, I'll be busy recording past projects before I have time to get to anything new.

-Feel free to comment with any questions or ideas and I&#8217;ll do my best to get back to you.
+Feel free to comment with any questions or ideas and I'll do my best to get back to you.

 Thanks for reading!